edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 ## Assumptions

 The EdgeX Framework is a API-based software framework that strives to be platform and architecture-independent.
-The threat model considers only the following two deployment scenarios:
+The threat model considers only the following deployment scenario:

 * A containerized implementation based on Docker.

-The threat model presented in this document analyzes the secret management subsystem of EdgeX, and has considerations for both of the above runtime environments, both of which implement protections beyond a stock user/process runtime environment.
+The threat model presented in this document analyzes the secret management subsystem of EdgeX, and has considerations for the above runtime environments, which implements protections beyond a stock user/process runtime environment.
 In generic terms, the secret management threat model assumes:

 * Services do not have unfettered access to the host file system.
 * Services are protected from each other and communicate only through defined IPC mechanisms.